palindrom615/problem-solving-cpp/README.md

 ### Add common utils

-Header-only library inside `includes` directory is automatically linked.
+Header-only library inside `include` directory is automatically linked.
-Suppose that `includes/dijkstra.hpp` is implemented.
+Suppose that `include/dijkstra.hpp` is implemented.
 The header file can be used inside solution like:

 ```c++